Chinese authorities are considering a weaker yuan as Trump trade risks loom, sources say

 Yuan policy has figured heavily in financial analysts' notes and other think-tank discussions this year.

-In a paper published by leading thinktank China Finance 40 Forum Research Institute last week, analysts suggested China should temporarily switch from anchoring the yuan to the U.S dollar to linking it instead to the value of a basket of non-dollar currencies, particularly the euro, to ensure the exchange rate is flexible during a period of trade tensions.
+In a paper published by leading thinktank China Finance 40 Forum last week, analysts suggested China should temporarily switch from anchoring the yuan to the U.S dollar to linking it instead to a basket of non-dollar currencies, particularly the euro, to ensure the exchange rate is flexible during a period of trade tensions.

-A third source privy to the central bank's thinking told Reuters the PBOC has considered the possibility the yuan could drop to 7.5-per-dollar to counteract any trade shocks.
+A second source privy to the central bank's thinking told Reuters the PBOC has considered the possibility the yuan could drop to 7.5-per-dollar to counteract any trade shocks.

 That's a roughly 3.5% depreciation from current levels around 7.25.